SquirrelCorporation/SquirrelServersManager/README.md

 # SQUIRREL SERVERS MANAGER

 NOTE:
-THis is a pre-alpha version, It may not work on your system.
+This is a pre-alpha version, It may not work on your system.
 I am currently looking at testers and contributors.
 Absolutely no warranties

 ## Production